Proposals submitted to the EVN are reviewed by the EVN Programme Committee (EVN PC).

 Proposers should be aware that most EVN observatories are fully committed to other programmes outside of the sessions (especially at the larger telescopes) and as a consequence it may be very difficult to organize additional ad hoc VLBI time at all EVN telescopes at short notice.

-Short observation proposals must be sent directly to the EVN PC Chair, including the EVN Scheduler and JIVE in copy.
+Short observation requests have a distinct submission procedure as described here.
 The EVN PC Chair will evaluate the proposal, and if the request can be supported, the EVN Scheduler will schedule them on a best effort basis as filler observations (thus without any guarantee of observation).

 Note that rapid response science proposals are not eligible as short requests, even if the requested time is less than two hours.
 These must be submitted as a ToO proposal.